ChristopheMalo/Use-Compass/README.md

 - Install RVM stable with Ruby (latest version): \curl -sSL https://get.rvm.io | bash -s stable --ruby
 - RVM download and build a ruby version
 - Restart the console
-- Check the ruby version: ruby -v
+- Check the ruby version: ruby -v and gem version: gem -v
-- Need to resintall Sass with new ruby: rvm use system - and - gem uninstall sass
+- Need to reinstall Sass with new ruby (because conflicts between ruby system and ruby RVM): rvm use system - and - gem uninstall sass
 - Install fresh Sass: rvm use default (change to new ruby version) - and - gem install sass - and - sass -v (check version - no warning message)
 - Install Compass: gem install compass
 - Check the version: compass -v